edmondthui/compound/README.md

 * `JavaScript`
 * `D3.js` for data visualization
 * `Webpack` to bundle JS files
+* `IEX Trading API` or some other API to fetch fund data

 ## Key Features / MVP
 * Drag and drop information into drop zone